 How to Become a State Trooper: Requirements and Qualifications

 State troopers are uniformed and sworn law enforcement officers.
 The minimum requirement for a position with the state police includes a high school diploma or GED, successful completion of specialized training for state officers, a clean criminal record, and the ability to work well with the public.
 State troopers must be self-motivated, have good communication skills, and have the ability to work in all weather conditions.
 They must also be in good physical condition and have the ability to work alone or with others.
-Many states recommend candidates for trooper school have an associate’s degree or higher.
-State trooper squads are set up in a paramilitary manner.
+Many states recommend that candidates for trooper school have an associate’s degree or higher.
 Promotions through the ranks are possible for qualified officers.
 However, since state trooper agencies only tend to grow in tandem with state population growth, higher ranking positions usually do not open until senior officers retire.

 State Trooper Job Training

 Training depends on the state in which the newly hired state trooper works.
-Rhode Island, for example, requires that all newly hired state troopers successfully complete a mandatory 22-week training academy.
+Rhode Island, for example, requires that all newly hired state troopers successfully complete a 22-week training academy.
 Recruits in that state must live on the training academy’s campus each week from Sunday evening to Friday evening.
-Each day runs from 6 a.m. to 10 p.m. and troopers can expect a rigorous schedule that includes physical fitness training, classes, demonstrations, and lectures.
+Each day runs from 6 AM to 10 PM and troopers can expect a rigorous schedule that includes physical fitness training, classes, demonstrations, and lectures.
 State police must generally pass the training academy to maintain employment.

 Other Helpful Skills and Experience

 Prospective state troopers should have a strong grasp of basic math and should be able to communicate effectively both verbally and in written form.
 Sound judgment, the ability to perform in stressful situations, and self-control are all essential to the success of a state police officer.
 Previous law enforcement or military experience may be beneficial.

 Examples of Possible Job Titles for this Career